nims-dpfc/rdetoolkit/docs/rdetoolkit/models/metadata.md

 # metadata

-`metadata`では、RDEで使用するmetadata.jsonのバリデーション用モデルが定義されています。
+In `metadata`, models for validating metadata.json used in RDE are defined.

-## MetadataDefItem
+## MetadataItem

-::: src.rdetoolkit.models.metadata.MetadataDefItem
+::: src.rdetoolkit.models.metadata.MetadataItem

 ### ValidableItems